jimbateson/jamesbateson.co.uk/src/articles/digital-document-accessibility.md

 ## Where to find the accessibility checker

-There are a couple of ways you can activate the accessibility checkers.
+There are a couple of ways you can activate the accessibility checker.

 ### Through the Review Menu item